marshallflax/vision/AWS_Developer.md

 - Can be on-premise (using AWS Outposts)
 - Requires application code (and especially an invalidation strategy)
 - Redis
-  - Multi AZ, autofailover, read replicas, durability (using append-only files), Sets and Sorted Sets.
+  - Multi AZ transactional log, autofailover, read replicas (up to 5), durability (using append-only files), Sets and Sorted Sets.
+  - 10's of GiB to 100's of TiB
 - Memcached
   - Sharded, no replication, no persistence, no backup/restore
 - <https://aws.amazon.com/caching/best-practices/>